Digital Trends for the New Year

 Digital voice technologies like voice search have finally reached critical mass as more and more consumers rely on digital assistants like Amazon’s Alexa and Apple’s Siri to navigate, shop, search and communicate.
 Google reports that 20% of US searches made with the Google Android App is a voice search.

-Over 41% of adults already use voice search every day, and now that voice recognition technologies are becoming more accurate (with accuracy rates currently up to 92%) the adoption rate will continue to grow in 2017.
+Over 41% of adults already use voice search every day, and now that voice recognition technologies are becoming more accurate (with accuracy rates currently up to 92%) the adoption rate will continue to grow.
 To leverage the increasing popularity of voice search, brands must strategically optimize for the longer, more narrative-driven queries that are used on voice-driven devices.

 Zero-Click Mobile Shopping

-Reducing friction in the mobile shopping experience will be critical in 2017.
+Reducing friction in the mobile shopping experience will be critical.
 The winners will have streamlined mobile shopping experience, reducing the number of clicks and page loads required to checkout on a smartphone.

 A seamless experience is the name of the game for mobile payments - while this has already happened online, the next evolution is moving the experience in-store.
 With Amazon Go launching publicly early this year, a checkout-free experience is not a futuristic dream any longer.
-Beacons, GPS and other technologies will also help make a frictionless in-store experience a reality in 2017.
+Beacons, GPS and other technologies will also help make a frictionless in-store experience a reality.

 The Buying Decision: More Than Lowest Price